In episode 286, Megan chats with Amanda Scarlati, blogger at Scarlito Family Kitchen, about batching content and getting organized to be successful.

 - Write out your tasks.
 Figure out the order they work for you and how much time each takes to be intentional with your work.
 Think about where that fits into your schedule.

-- Be ok that you will rearrange as needed with your schedule as things come up, which inevitably they will.
+- Be okay that you will rearrange as needed with your schedule as things come up, which inevitably they will.

 - Know that you have to give your life and schedule grace.
 Your seasons of life change often and so will your work schedule.
 Be prepared to go with it.